technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 ## Bonus Round

-1. Can we simplify the function to get the HSL values for a temperature?
-Instead of looking up by temperature, use a percentage to get a hue range from 55,000 to 1500.
-2. Can we do something interesting with the saturation and brightness values?
-Maybe tweak them based on the time of day.
-3. Update the script to use the forecast for the day, and not the current temperature.
+1. Update the script to use the forecast for the day, and not the current temperature.
-4. Set a schedule that automatically only keeps the light on in the mornings when you actually care what the temperature will be.
+2. Set a schedule that automatically only keeps the light on in the mornings when you actually care what the temperature will be.

 I hope you enjoyed this little tutorial.
 I'd love to hear any experiences from